 Reliability engineering is the discipline of ensuring a system will meet the customer's expectations for reliability throughout its life; i.e. it will not fail more frequently than expected.
 Reliability engineering applies to all aspects of the system.
 It is closely associated with maintainability, availability and logistics engineering.
 Reliability engineering is always a critical component of safety engineering, as in failure modes and effects analysis (FMEA) and hazard fault tree analysis, and of security engineering.
-Reliability engineering relies heavily on statistics, probability theory and reliability theory for its tools and processes.
+Reliability theory for its tools and processes.